microsoft/codecoverage/samples/VisualStudio/scenarios/scenario03/README.md

     ![merge reports](merge.png)

-3. Select reports to merge in the **Merge Coverage Results** pop-up window.
+3. Select reports to merge in the **Merge Coverage Results** dialog.

     ![select reports to merge](merge-reports-window.png)